expresstechsoftware/connect-gamipress-discord-addon/README.txt

 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Create a community of your students by connecting your GamiPress Website to your Discord server.
+Create a community of your Members by connecting your GamiPress Website to your Discord server.

 == Description ==
 You can link your GamiPress website to your Discord server using this add-on.
 By connecting Rank to a Discord role, you can use this to establish a wonderful community where you can challenge and support your members.